-With the Preliminary Application and the Track Selection Form, Candidates must submit a notarized copy of their endodontic certificate.
-(The endodontic certificate needs to be notarized as a true copy of the original endodontic certificate).
+Candidates must submit a notarized copy of their endodontic certificate with the Preliminary Application and the Track Selection Form, (The endodontic certificate must be notarized as a true copy of the original endodontic certificate).
 If a certificate is not available, a notarized letter from the dean or director of the endodontic training program certifying that the certificate has been awarded may be substituted.